dmbarbour/glas/docs/GlasConfigLang.md

 * abstraction over data values and configs
 * lightweight guarantee of termination

-It seems feasible to leverage [namespaces](GlasProgNamespaces.md) as an intermediate representation for the final dictionary.
-Each item in the namespace could be a text, list, or dict.
-A system could provide some data as a mixin to compute the final configuration.
-A namespace does risk accidental expression of dependency cycles, but those should be easy to detect.
+It seems feasible to leverage [namespaces](GlasProgNamespaces.md) as an intermediate representation for a final dictionary.
+Each name in the namespace could represent a text, list, or dict.
+Expressions could be very limited, perhaps allowing filters and relational joins but avoiding general loops.
+The system can express some data used in computing the configuration as a mixin.

-## Namespace or Library of Namespaces?

-The toplevel of a configuration could either be 'within' a namespace, or it could be a library of namespaces.

-We could place the configuration namespace at the toplevel of a file, such that 'importing' a file is equivalent inheritance (ns) or even directly to applying a mixin (mx).
-Alternatively, we can